🇨🇦 🇨🇦

 Tags: scientific medicine, stats, deep

-One article on PainSci cites Sellke 2001: Statistical Significance Abuse
+One page on PainSci cites Sellke 2001: Statistical Significance Abuse

 original abstract Abstracts here may not perfectly match originals, for a variety of technical and practical reasons.
 Some abstacts are truncated for my purposes here, if they are particularly long-winded and unhelpful.
 I occasionally add clarifying notes.
 And I make some minor corrections.